svn2github/wordpress-vip-plugins/zoninator/readme.txt

 == Changelog ==

+= 0.4 =

+* New dropdown that recent posts which can be adding to zones, props metromatic and Metro UK

 = 0.3 =

 * Introduce z_get_zone_query: returns a WP_Query object so you can run the loop like usual.